-Advantages of Geothermal Heating The approach of fall signals a prime time to start thinking about heating your home during the harsh winter months.
+Advantages of Geothermal Heating The fall season is a good reminder that it's time to start thinking about the task of heating your home during the winter months.
 According to the Department of Energy, the typical family in the United States spends about $1,900 a year on their utilities.
 Unfortunately, a large portion of that energy is wasted.
 The secret to saving energy and money is to search for energy efficient improvements for your home.
 A Central Minnesota geothermal home comfort system utilizes the abundant source of free solar heat energy stored in the earth.
 It uses a series of pipes (also known as an earth loop) buried in the ground to transfer that heat into a home during the winter.
 According to the specialists at WaterFurnace, most systems are easy to install in both new and retrofit situations.
 In addition to the ground loop (either horizontal or vertical), the system also requires ductwork to dispense conditioned air through the Central Minnesota home or business.
 Although the initial investment in a geothermal system may be more than the investment in an ordinary system, the long-term return on that investment ensures it is one worth making.
 The energy source is both free and renewable, and the average system lifespan exceeds 24 years—compared to 15 years for an ordinary system.
 In most cases, the monthly savings that an energy-efficient geothermal system provides will exceed any payments associated with the installation of the new system.
 In fact, the Environmental Protection Agency (EPA) considers geothermal systems to be one of the most efficient heating and cooling systems offered.
 Installation of a geothermal system starts with a visit from your Central Minnesota geothermal dealer.
 The dealer will measure your home, analyze your heating and cooling needs and evaluate your property to decide the best location for your loop system.
 If your home doesn't have a preexisting duct system, your geothermal dealer can simply retrofit your home and supply one.
 Once installed, a geothermal system needs less maintenance than a standard heating and cooling system and operates more efficiently, delivering an amazing five units of energy for every one unit of electrical energy used.
 That translates to a 500 percent efficiency rating and savings up to 70 percent for heating, cooling and hot water costs.
 Another bonus -- geothermal systems don't rely on fossil fuel and give off no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners receive added comfort, enhanced indoor air quality and less noise as they lessen their carbon footprint.
-To find a geothermal system that fits your needs, contact Geothermal Concept today or talk to one of our experts at [[phone]].
+To find a geothermal system that fits your needs, contact Geothermal Concept today or talk to one of our experts at 612-481-4020.